Afforestation in Drylands

 The workshop will cover topics of green architecture and healthy buildings, climate and energy related regulation, issues of urbanization and sustainable development, with special focus on drylands and deserts.

-Climate Change, Desertification and Society in the Ancient Near East: Lessons from the Past
+Climate History, Drought and Desertification in the Ancient Near East

 The essence of desertification is land degradation, according to the official definition of the United Nations Convention to Combat Desertification (UNCCD).
 Land degradation is characterized by a reduction of biological and economic productivity of the land.
 In this session, we focus on the occurrence of severe climatic aridization and drought in the ancient Near East, assessing the possible effect on land-use and society.
 It seems that the period from about 2200-1900 BCE (the so-called 4.2–3.9 ka BP megadrought) was characterized by a significantly drier climate in many parts of the Near East.
 Also other periods in the past 5000 years show abrupt climate change to drier conditions.
 Precise dating is crucial to establish a temporal linkage between climatic and societal history.
 However, a linkage in time is not necessarily sufficient to prove a causal link.
 There also needs to be an assessment whether climatic aridization passed a critical threshold, rendering certain land-use activities, such as agriculture and pastoralism, economically nonviable or marginal.
 Movements of people to wetter regions may be a response to severe drought and climatic aridization.
 Therefore, changes in population density in the past, the ability of the hinterland to supply sufficient food to urban centers, and changes from farming to pastoralism are factors to be considered in the above context.
 The present may be a key to the past, while knowledge of past climatic changes and dry periods is essential in terms of future climatic risk assessment and drought contingency planning.